 If you want to see what other keywords your competitor ranks for, you can head to Rank Intelligence to check all the ranking keywords.
 From there, select the ranked keywords and add them to track.

-You can also check on the ranking pages and keywords progress over the respective “Pages” and “Keywords” tab.
+You can also check on the ranking pages and keywords progress at the “Keywords” tab.

 Once you have started tracking your competitor’s progress, you will be able to track all their ranking progress from then on.